denten-books/plain-text/plain-text-main.md

 For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.

 # Part I
+## Binary, Digital, Plain Text
+Key terms: information, binary, text, digital, analog, plain text, surface, depth
+Commands: unix fs, pwd, ls, cat, wc/lc?, grep, wild cards

 ## Information, Freedom
 Information is intentional.
 Against the "cybernatic" formal definitions.

+Information as entropy.
+The strangeness of Weaver's "information as entropy".
+How much information in a brick?
+In a novel?
+Information as a possibility.

 Freedom and information seem to have nothing to do with each other.
 They have everything to do with each other.
 Makukov.
 Directed pan-spermia.Life Sciences in Space Research paper: http://arxiv.org/abs/1407.5618 Icarus paper: http://arxiv.org/abs/1303.6739